Beethoven's Wig: Concept albums and books 2005 - Present

 In 2005, Perlmutter released "Beethoven's Wig: Read Along Symphonies," a children's book illustrated by Maria Rosetti.
 Then in 2006, he released his first concept album, "Beethoven's Wig 3," in which each song featured lyrics set to a classical composition highlighting a different instrument.
 On the album Perlmutter also began experimenting with the form of a number of classical pieces.
 He took extremely short excerpts and wrote what were, in essence, little poems set to music.
-Some, such as an excerpt from Saint-Saëns "Carnival of the Animals," which highlights the xylophone, were as short as ten seconds.
+Some, such as an excerpt from Saint-Saëns "Fossils," which highlights the xylophone, were as short as ten seconds.
 For this work Perlmutter received his third Grammy Nomination.

 In 2008, he released “Beethoven's Wig 4: Dance Along Symphonies,” another concept album in which each song featured lyrics for classical pieces written for dances and marches.
 In this album he expanded the reach of previous Beethoven's Wig albums by including pieces by American composers Scott Joplin and John Philip Sousa.
 Perlmutter co-produced the album with Michael Geiger, a bass in the Los Angeles Opera, who has also sung on three of the Beethoven's Wig albums.
-Beethoven's Wig 4" brought Perlmutter his fourth Grammy Nomination.
+Beethoven's Wig 4 brought Perlmutter his fourth Grammy Nomination.

 In 2011, Alfred Music published the first Beethoven's Wig Songbook, a piano/vocal edition of all of the works from the first album.

-Also in 2011, Perlmutter released a new album, Beethoven's Wig: Sing Along Piano Classics, featuring his lyrics set to well-known piano works by Beethoven, Mozart, Chopin, Schubert, Debussy, Joplin and others.
+Also in 2011, Perlmutter released a new album, Beethoven's Wig: Sing Along Piano Classics, featuring his lyrics set to well-known piano works by Beethoven, Chopin, Mozart, Brahms, Schumann, Joplin, Debussy, Mussorgsky, and others.
 The piano works were all performed by Grant Gershon, Associate Conductor of the Los Angeles Opera and Music Director of the LA Master Chorale.
 The album was recorded at the Village Recorders in Santa Monica, CA.